pomali/python-gopay/README.md

 ## There is an official gopay-python client.
 Why to hell another one?

 Yes, that's true.
 It is written in non-very-pythonistic way.
 It uses SOAPpy and M2Crypto.
-And it is 2 years old and it just didn't worked for me.
+And it is 2 years old and it just didn't work for me.
 I also use SUDS instead of SOAPpy.
 And I was happy with PyCrypto.

 ## How it works